 - Acute and chronic limitation of opening because of anteriorly displaced disc without reduction

 - Chronic pain with good range of motion and anterior disc displacement with reduction

 - Degenerative osteoarthritis

-Nitzan has also described a condition of TMJ open lock where the condyle is entrapped anterior to a lagging disc.
+TMJ open lock occurs where the condyle is entrapped anterior to a lagging disc.
 This has been reported to be effectively treated with arthrocentesis and should be distinguished from TMJ condylar dislocation where the condylar head is locked anterior to the articular eminence.
 Contra-indications to TMJ arthrocentesis would be those patients who have not undergone appropriate conservative/non-surgical and pharmacologic treatment, demonstrate bony or fibrous ankylosis, or have extracapsular sources of pain.